-The first day of the fall season traditionally happens in mid-September in most other places, but in San Diego, the fall visitor season runs from immediately after Labor Day at the first of September and runs through November.
+The first day of the fall season traditionally happens in mid-September in most other places.
+But in San Diego, the fall visitor season starts immediately after Labor Day at the first of September and runs through November.

 After school starts, family-oriented attractions will have fewer visitors.
 Fall brings fewer conventions, freeing up hotel space, and driving prices down.
 It will be mostly dry through September and October and often into November.
 In fact, September and October could easily be the best months all year for a trip.